Isaquehg/sherlock/README.md

 2. source venv/bin/activate
 3. cd app
 4. flask --app app run
-> Remember to create your Neo4j before and change the DB credentials with yours in app.py, line 8.
+> Remember to create your Neo4j DB before running it and insert your DB credentials in app.py, line 8.